-Climate activists in Kenya fight to protect the slums — and call on the West to do more | CBC News
+A Nairobi slum vulnerable to flooding is engineering its own climate solutions and not waiting for the West | CBC News

 The group decided to keep it up even after the project ended, adding in their weekly clearing sessions.
 They believe it's making a difference in the community.

 The idea is simple, but effective.
-It's also the kind of project many African aid groups watching the UN's recently concluded COP26 Climate Summit in Glasgow say they could benefit from — if better and more transparent financing mechanisms were in place.
+It's also the kind of project many African aid groups watching the UN's recently concluded COP26 climate summit in Glasgow say they could benefit from — if better and more transparent financing mechanisms were in place.

-"I was expecting to hear a lot more in terms of support to people that are already affected by the impacts of climate change," said Dr. Asha Mohammed, secretary general of the Kenya Red Cross, who attended the conference.
+"I was expecting to hear a lot more in terms of support to people that are already affected by the impacts of climate change," said Asha Mohammed, secretary general of the Kenya Red Cross, who attended the conference.

 Developed nations have already failed to fully deliver on a 2009 pledge to provide $100 billion US a year in climate financing for poorer countries suffering the most from the effects of climate change while having contributed the least to it in terms of greenhouse gas emissions.